-We have a 60% controlling interest in the joint ventures with Carrier, and Carrier has a 40% noncontrolling interest.
-The following table reconciles shareholders' equity attributable to the noncontrolling interest:
+We have a 60% controlling interest in both Carrier Enterprise II and Carrier Enterprise III, and Carrier has a 40% noncontrolling interest in each.
+Effective July 2, 2012, our controlling interest in Carrier Enterprise I increased to 70% from 60%, following our exercise of the option described in Note 6.
+The following table reconciles shareholders' equity attributable to Carrier's noncontrolling interest: